-A number of researchers have proposed a Limited Transmit mechanism where the sender transmits a new segment after receiving one or two duplicate ACKs, if allowed by the receiver's advertised window [4].
-Because the first or second duplicate ACK is evidence that a packet has left the pipe, it is conformant with the spirit of the congestion window to allow a new packet to enter the pipe.
-Because the Limited Transmit mechanism transmits a new packet on receiving the first or second duplicate ACK, rather than retransmitting a packet suspected to have been dropped, the Limited Transmit mechanism is robust to reordered packets.
-The Limited Transmit mechanism allows TCP connections with small windows to recover from less that a full window of packet losses without a Retransmit Timeout.
-As discussed further in Section 3.2, the use of Explicit Congestion Notification (ECN) can also help to avoid unnecessary Retransmit Timeouts.
+A number of researchers had proposed a Limited Transmit mechanism where the sender would transmit a new segment after receiving one or two duplicate ACKs, if allowed by the receiver's advertised window; several of the proposals were described in RFC 2760 [3], and Limited Transmit has now been approved as a Proposed Standard [2].
+Because the first or second duplicate ACK is evidence that a packet has been delivered to the receiver, and the data sender has not yet determined that a packet has been lost, it is conformant with the spirit of the congestion window to allow a new packet to enter the pipeline.
+Because the Limited Transmit mechanism transmits a new packet on receiving the first or second duplicate ACK, rather than retransmitting an old packet suspected to have been dropped, the Limited Transmit mechanism is robust to reordered packets.